-Councillors are provided with quarterly updates of the Annual Operating Plan which is, in effect, the current year of the-Corporate Business Plan, to enable them to access the performance of strategic initiatives and to assist with decision-making.
+Councillors are provided with quarterly updates of the Corporate Business Plan, to enable them to access the performance of strategic initiatives and to assist with decision-making.

-Long Term Financial Plan 2017-2027
+Long Term Financial Plan

 Set for ten years, the Long Term Financial Plan aligns our community aspirations, strategic intent and organisational capacity and guides how we responsibly deliver infrastructure and services to the community, in a financially sustainable and affordable manner.